xcart/xcart-docs/_pages/kb_en/look_and_feel/navigation/custom_menus.md

   - /look_and_feel/playing_with_menus/index.html
 ---

 Categories representation in the default X-Cart 5 layout is rather straightforward - a list of categories in the left-hand column on every page.
-The free {% link "Flyout Categores Menu" ref_6KutUhlR %} module that is available in all X-Cart 5 editions (Business, Multivendor and Ultimate) extends the default representation with a vertical drop-down menu for the categories list.
+The free addon {% link "Flyout Categores Menu" ref_6KutUhlR %} that is available in all X-Cart 5 editions (Business, Multivendor and Ultimate) extends the default representation with a vertical drop-down menu for the categories list.

 If necessary the default categories representation can be transformed into horizontal menus as described in {% link "Managing the Category Block Representation" ref_3aUJrW2c %}.
-But if you don't want to play with the default menus to configure them this way and need a more robust solution that will add extra facilities to the store or change the categories representation drastically use one of the following modules:
+But if you don't want to play with the default menus to configure them this way and need a more robust solution that will add extra facilities to the store or change the categories representation drastically use one of the following addons:

 * {% link "Horizontal Flyout Categories Menu" ref_1mFs8c7N %}